wvlet/airframe/README.md

 Scala macro is also used for finding source code location (LogSource).

-## Why it uses `java.util.logging` instead of `slf4j`?
+## Why it uses java.util.logging instead of slf4j?

-`slf4j` is just an API for logging string messages, so there is no way to configure the log levels and log format *within your program*.
-To use slf4j, you need to include an slf4j binding library, such as `logback-classic`, so slf4j's logging configruation needs to be binder-specific (e.g., slf4j-simple, logback-classic, etc.), and your application always need to include a dependency to one of the slf4j implementations.
+*slf4j* is just an API for logging string messages, so there is no way to configure the log levels and log format *within your program*.
+To use slf4j, you need to include an slf4j binding library, such as *logback-classic*, so slf4j's logging configruation needs to be binder-specific (e.g., slf4j-simple, logback-classic, etc.), and your application always need to include a dependency to one of the slf4j implementations.
 There is nothing wrong in it if these slf4j binding libraries are used properly, but third-party libraries often include some slf4j bindings as dependencies, and cause unexpected logging behaviour.

 `java.util.logging` is a standard API of Java and no binding library is required, but configuring `java.util.logging` was still difficult and error prone.
- `wvlet-log` makes easier to use it for Scala.
+ *wvlet-log* makes easier to use it for Scala.

 ## Related Projects

 - [scala-logging](https://github.com/typesafehub/scala-logging):
-An wrapper of `slf4j` for Scala.
+An wrapper of *slf4j* for Scala.
 This also uses Scala macros to make logging efficient.
 No built-in source code location format, and you still need some slf4j bindings and its configuration.

 - [twitter/util-logging](https://github.com/twitter/util#logging): This is also an wrapper of `java.util.logging` for Scala, but it doesn't use Scala macros, so you need to use an old sprintf style log generation, or `ifDebug(log)` method to avoid expensive log message generation.